vrindavanvikarabad/vrindavan-wiki/docs/index.md

 Amidst the rush and noise of modern life, Vrindavan offers a space of stillness — a place where people can pause, breathe, and rediscover what it means to learn and live meaningfully.

-Spread across **3.5 acres** in Anantagiri Palle village, about 70 kilometers from Hyderabad, Vrindavan is coincidentally located at Anantagiri Hills — a sacred place near Anantagiri Padmanabha Swamy Temple and Bugga Ramalingeshwara Swamy Temple.
-Amidst hills, near the starting point of Muchukunda River (a major tributary of Krishna River, commonly known as Musi), this space chose us for a collective vision of people from different walks of life with a shared purpose.
+Spread across **3.5 acres** in Anantagiri Palle village, about 70 kilometers from Hyderabad, Vrindavan is located at Anantagiri Hills — a sacred place near Anantagiri Padmanabha Swamy Temple and Bugga Ramalingeshwara Swamy Temple.
+Nestled amidst the hills and close to the origin of the Muchukunda River (a major tributary of the Krishna River, commonly known as the Musi), Vrindavan is a collective effort shaped by people from diverse walks of life who share a common vision.
+In many ways, the place itself drew us in, as if inviting this community to take root here.
+Today, Vrindavan hosts workshops, day visits, work meetings, and knowledge-sharing sessions, with modest plans for solar power and a small gaushala in the future.
+Coincidentally, the land’s natural north-east orientation follows Vastu Shastra principles, adding to its sense of harmony and purpose.

 !!! quote "Our Vision"
     "To create a space that nurtures silence, focus, and learning — in any form that benefits humanity."